DataDog/application-security-reference-examples/README.md

 ## Disclaimers
 This repository contains deliberately insecure web application.
 Do not deploy it in any production environment.

+## Before Getting Started
+You will need a Datadog API key in order to run any of the scripts.
+If you do not have an account, head to [Datadog](https://www.datadoghq.com/) and click "Get Started Free" or "Free Trial."
+Create a new API key [here](https://app.datadoghq.com/organization-settings/api-keys).

 ### How To Run
 1. export your Datadog API key